amanzeekverma/amanzeekverma.github.io/index.md

 # GREETING !
 ### About Me:
-Software Engineer with more than 10 years of professional experience.
-Keen interest in technology and being hands on.
+Hands on Software Engineer with more than 10 years of professional experience.
+Keen interest in technology and system performance.

-Currently, I am on a break from work due to personal reasons but I will be back hunting for new/exciting opportunity in 2019 (or before)
+NOTE: Currently, I am on a break from work due to personal reasons but I will be back in market for new/exciting opportunity in 2019 (or before)

 I have been IT Consultant throughout my carrer and have been fortunate to work with multiple clients in multiple projects.
-My primary role hasbeen a performance engineer but I have also been a developer, test engineer, build engineer, tool-smith, doc writer, excel maintainer, plough the snow guy as well.
+My primary role has been a performance engineer but I have also been a developer, test engineer, build engineer, tool-smith, doc writer, excel maintainer, plough the snow guy as well.
 Have worked in various tech platforms and have adapted to various methodologies.
-Been a goto-person for anything technical (and hopefully not functional).
+Been a technical goto person.

 <hr>
-### RESUME BOT (beta)
+### MEET-ME BOT (beta)
 <br>
    <iframe
     allow="microphone;"